TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 other is the `addresses` table which relates the addresses in that table to this table via the `offset` and `count` fields.

-The following commands produce and manage `ChunkAppearances`:
+The following commands produce and manage chunkappearances:

 - [chifra chunks](/docs/chifra/admin/#chifra-chunks)

-Chunkappearances data is made of the following data fields:
+Chunkappearances data is made of the following fields:

 | Field            | Description                              | Type   |
 | ---------------- | ---------------------------------------- | ------ |